 I have never read a poetry book quite like This Poem is a Nest.
 Its brilliance will stay with you long after you’ve finished your first reading.
 I want to emphasize first because you will want to return to it again and again, especially as your moods change.
 I could not put it down, eager to see how Latham would take her original 37-line, four-part poem, “Nest,” then create what she calls nestlings, 161 smaller poems within it on topics as broad as the seasons, space, the alphabet, relationships and emotions.
 I read in awe how she took the nest concept and then soared.
 It begins in 1.
 Spring

 This poem has twigs in it, and little bits of feather-fluff.
-It’s got wings and birdsong stitched together with ribbons of hope.

 Consider this book a key to an alchemist’s lab.
 It will take children to magical places they have never imagined words could take them, places where they will definitely create gold.
 Using the concepts of found poems or blackout poetry that Latham explains in the beginning of the book, she makes it all look so easy.
 But clearly it was not effortless.
 It obviously takes patience and commitment.
 This Poem is a Nest resonated with me because I could feel the love and devotion she put into each and every nestling.
 Latham includes tips in her conclusion to set readers off to find their own nests of inspiration.
 Wright’s simple black and white spot art is a treat, full of children dreaming, birds flying, and animals playing.
 I’ll leave you with this beautiful one called Parent Poem: this poem has endless faith in you.
 ENJOY!